 Gustavo and Lorn own a vineyard management company – currently managing about 80 acres in various parts of the Napa Valley.
 As a result, they have full control of the vineyards they source fruit from for Avinodos – essentially total control from vine to bottle.
 And they source from premium vineyards in select sub appellations including the Oak Knoll District, Atlas Peak and Diamond Mountain.

-The focus of Dan’s wine making is creating food friendly balanced wines often showing more restraint then some of the Napa Valley’s more opulent offerings.
+The focus of Dan’s wine making is creating food friendly balanced wines often showing more restraint then some of Napa Valley’s more opulent offerings.

 The first vintage of Avinodos Sauvignon Blanc was 2012 – this wine shows gooseberry, notes of pear – sweet aromas of citrus blossom.
 The wine finishes clean and crisp with notes of green apple.
 It has very good acidity.